-Dining Room Operations focuses on the spirit of hospitality, guest service and the importance of front-of-the-house work in the culinary program in a leadership position.
-As a dining room manager, students will learn how to properly coach, mentor, and enforce the importance of hospitality & service to guests.
-Students will stress the fundamentals of table service, proper techniques for service, & lead fellow students in their roles as servers.
-Students learn from the experience of running a live operating restaurant dining room from a management prospective.
-Students gain leadership confidence, communication & interaction skill with both front-of-the-house & back-of-the-house staff.
-They will be provided with management opportunities that will require critical thinking & decision making on how to handle specific situations.
+This course focuses on the spirit of hospitality, guest service, and the importance of front-of-the-house work.
+As a dining room manager, students will learn how to properly coach, mentor, and enforce the importance of hospitality and service to guests.
+Students will stress the fundamentals of table service, proper techniques for service, and lead fellow students in their roles as servers.
+Students will gain experience while running a live restaurant to build their leadership confidence and communication skills with both front-of-the-house & back-of-the-house staff.
+They will be provided with management opportunities that will require critical thinking and decision making.

-Catering 2 Credits/Units Provides an understanding of catering concepts through demonstration and hands-on experience by completing various food functions.
+CULARTS 10316139 Catering 2 Credits/Units

+Provides an understanding of catering concepts through demonstration and hands-on experience by completing various food functions.
 The events vary from black tie multi-course dinners for the community to BBQ lunches.